 The Bad

-The Transparency: It doesn’t bother me, but I can imagine people complaining that the white Junction is semi-transparent (and even more so when it gets wet).
-You can’t really see through the fabric, but if you have something (as you probably will) inside of the pack that’s pressed right up against the inside, it will be visible from the outside; so I guess keep that in mind?
+It doesn’t bother me, but I can imagine people complaining that the white Junction is semi-transparent (and even more so when it gets wet).
+You can’t really see through the fabric, but if you have something (as you probably will) inside of the pack that’s pressed right up against the inside, it will be visible from the outside, so I guess I keep that in mind.

-The Noise: One thing about this pack that might not be obvious at first look?
+One thing about this pack that might not be obvious at first glance?
 It can be loud – at least when you’re packing/unpacking it.
-The fabric is a little stiff when the pack is new (it will loosen up with use) and it can be quite crinkly.
+The fabric is a little stiff when the pack is new (it will loosen up with use), and it can be quite crinkly.
 Also, the velcro closure at the top can be loud as well.
-Probably not your problem since you’re not going to be the one woken up by any of this if you’re trying to stealth sneak out of camp in the morning, but something to make note of.
+It’s probably not your problem since you’re not going to be the one woken up by any of this if you’re trying to stealth sneak out of camp in the morning, but it’s something to make a note of.

-The Price: The Junction (as with all the Hyperlite packs) is on the pricier side if you’re looking for a backpack.
+The Junction (as with all the Hyperlite packs) is on the pricier side if you’re looking for a backpack.
 That said, it is made in Maine of not-at-all-cheap materials; you are definitely getting a quality product for your money.
-But still, $310 for white and $330 for black in the 2400 version or $345 for white and $365 for black in the 3400 version (before tax) is nothing to scoff at.
+But still, $349 for white and $369 for black in the 40L version or $379 for white and $399 for black in the 55L version (before tax) is nothing to scoff at.

 Who is it for?

-Beginner Backpackers: If there’s a chance you’re never going to use your pack again after the one backpacking trip you’re planning, then the Junction might not be the best investment of your monies.
-You should probably spend your monies on more snacks instead.
-It also might confuse you that there’s just the one big main interior pocket since you probably think that you need a bunch of exterior pockets and zippers for your things (you don’t).
+Beginner Backpackers: If you’re likely to never use your pack again after the one backpacking trip you’re planning, then the Junction might not be the best investment of your money.
+You should probably spend your money on more snacks instead.
+It also might confuse you that there’s just one big main interior pocket since you probably think that you need a bunch of exterior pockets and zippers for your things (you don’t).

-Weekend Warriors: The Junction is a great choice for your weekend warrioring adventures if you have the cash to pony up for it.
-Carry light loads, carry heavy loads, carry it in the rain, carry it in the shine, it’s not a pack you’ll find yourself having to replace anytime soon and is a pack that will hold its value if you decide that the time has come for you to part ways with it.
+Weekend Warriors: The Junction is an excellent choice for weekend warrior adventures if you have the cash to pony up for it.
+Carry light loads, carry heavy loads, carry it in the rain, carry it in the shine—it’s not a pack you’ll find yourself having to replace anytime soon.
+It will hold its value if you decide that the time has come for you to part ways with it.

 Hyperlite Mountain Gear 2400 Junction Backpack